 - ToFu: You see a 25 percent OFF EVERYTHING sign in a retail shop window.
 This sign casts a broad net, inviting everyone who walks by into the shop.

 - MoFu: Once you’re inside, the store starts providing more information to help you make a buying decision.
-You’ll see size guides, mannequins modeling the products, and you’re allowed to try on the products to make sure they’re a good fit for you.
+You’ll see size guides and mannequins modeling the products, and you’re allowed to try on the products to make sure they’re a good fit for you.

 - BoFu: You’re at the register, hoping you’ve made the right decision.
 You see a small 30-day return policy sign.
 Great!
 If you decide later that you don’t love your new shoes, you can return them.
 That makes you feel better about buying them today.
 Then the cashier comments, “Those shoes are so hot right now.”
 Now you feel great about your buying decision!